Machine learning with neural networks: Supervised learning

-The Hopfield networks described in Part \ref{part:I} solve {\em auto-association} tasks, where the neurons of the network act as inputs and outputs.
-In the pattern\--re\-co\-gni\-tion problem, a distorted pattern is fed into the network, the recursive network dynamics is run until a steady state is reached.
-The aim is that the steady-state values of the neurons converge to those of the correct pattern {\em associated} with the distorted one.
+The Hopfield network described in Part \ref{part:hopfield} recognises patterns stored using Hebb's rule.
+Its neurons act as inputs and outputs.
+After feeding a distorted pattern into the network, the network dynamics runs until it reaches a steady state which hopefully corresponds to the stored pattern closest to the distorted one.
+In this case, the network classifies the distorted pattern by associating it with the closest one amongst the stored patterns.

-A related type of problem that is very common are {\em classification} tasks.
-The {\em machine-learning repository} \cite{UCI} at the University of California Irvine contains a large number of such problems.
-A well-known example is the {\em iris data set} .
-It lists attributes of 150 iris plants.
-The data set was described by the geneticist R. A. Fisher \cite{Fisher}.
-For each plant four attributes are given (Figure \figref{C5S1Iris}): its sepal length, sepal width, petal length, and petal width.
-Also, each plant is classified into one of three classes: {\em iris setosa}, {\em iris versicolor}, or {\em iris virginica}.
-The task is to program a neural network that determines the class of a plant from its attributes.
-To each input (attributes of an iris plant) the network should associate the correct output, the class of the plant.
-The correct output is referred to as the {\em target} .
+Part \ref{part:supervised} describes {\em supervised learning} , a different way of solving {\em classification tasks} with neural networks using labeled data sets.
+The {\em machine-learning repository} \cite{UCI} at the University of California Irvine contains a number of such data sets.
+An example is the {\em iris} data set which lists certain properties of 150 iris plants.
+For each plant, four attributes are given (Figure \figref{C5S1Iris}): its sepal length, sepal width, petal length, and petal width.
+Each entry in the data set contains a {\em label} (or {\em target} ) that says which class the plant belongs to: {\em iris setosa}, {\em iris versicolor}, or {\em iris virginica}.
+This data set was described by the geneticist R. A. Fisher \cite{Fisher}.

-In {\em supervised learning} one uses a {\em training} data set of correct input/output pairs.
-One feeds an input from the training data into the input terminals of the network and compares the states of the output neurons to the target values.
-The weights and thresholds are changed to minimise the differences between network outputs and targets for all input patterns in the training set.
-In this way the network learns to associate input patterns in the training set with the correct target values.
-A crucial question is whether the trained network can {\em generalise} : does it find the correct targets for input patterns that were not in the training set?